 These 5 frames are from a roll of ILFORD HP5 PLUS I shot on my Nikon FE and 24mm f/2.8D lens while visiting Toronto earlier this year.
 It had been raining for two full days.
 Then finally on Saturday afternoon, the rain stopped.
 I grabbed the two cameras I had brought with me and headed out.
-The Fuji 645G was loaded with a roll of Provia 100F and I managed to finish the role despite the gray overcast weather.
-I have no Idea how those pictures turned out.
+My Fujifilm GA645 was loaded with a roll of Fujifilm Fujichrome Provia 100F and I managed to finish the role despite the gray overcast weather.
+I have no idea how those pictures turned out.
 It’s in for processing and I cannot wait to see the results.
-If my memory serves me correctly the last role of color slide film I shot was in in the 1980s.
+If my memory serves me correctly the last roll of color slide film I shot was in in the 1980s.

 The other camera I had with me that day was my trusty Nikon FE.
 I loaded it up with a roll of HP5 PLUS and set the ISO to 1600.
 The area was just full of photo opportunities at every turn.
 I usually like working at ISO 1600 on an overcast dull day.
 It allows you to maintain a high enough shutter speed even when stopping down to f/8.
 That makes focus less of an issue on the street especially using a 24mm lens.
 According to the true DoF app on my phone if I focus at 14ft I would have 4ft to infinity in focus.